andrei-tara/angular2-localStorage/README.md

 }
 ```

-**Note**: Define always a default value at the property you are using `@LocalStorage`.
+*Note*: Define always a default value at the property you are using `@LocalStorage`.

-**Note**: The localStorage key is per default the property name.
+*Note*: The localStorage key is per default the property name.
 Define the first argument of `@LocalStorage` to set different one.

-**Note**: Please don't store circular structures as this library uses JSON.stringify to encode before using LocalStorage.

 ## Examples